mwpowellhtx/GeniusCode.Components.Console/README.md

 }
 ```

-- Last but not least, <pre>VariableMatrix<T></pre> supports cataloging a
+- Last but not least, VariableMatrix supports cataloging a dictionary of
-dictionary of name/value pairs associated with a command line argument.
+name/value pairs associated with a command line argument.
+At the command
-At the command line these appear like:
+line these appear like:

 <pre>... -n:Name=Value -n:Name2=Value2 "-n:Name3=Value3 Value4 Value5"</pre>